 see the first c letter in a permissions list.
 The second part is 5:0 is minor and major numbers of the device.
-You can see these numbers in the output of ls too.
+You can see these numbers in the output of 1s too.
 And the last w letter forbids tasks to write to the specified device.
-So let's start the cgroup\test\script.sh script:
+So let's start the cgroup_test_script.sh script:

 '''

 ~$ ./cgroup_test_script.sh

 print line

 print line

 print line

-...

 ...

 '''